open/close all folders

 - Fantastic Nuke: The last level of his fire spell at high corruption causes a massive explosion that indiscriminately sets everything in its radius on fire.

 - Friendly Fireproof: In contrast, the last level of his fire spell at low corruption causes a damaging, controlled fire that only hurts enemies.

 - Good Costume Switch: At higher levels of corruption, your armor grows spikes and turns black.
-If you stay low, then, as the game carries on, your armor becomes brighter and shiny.
+If you stay low as the game carries on, your armor becomes brighter and shiny.

 - Glowing Eyes of Doom

-- Hell Has New Management: Though unwillingly, he's now the ruler of the abyss, and gets to call all the shots, but he's trapped there as well, seperated from his (now pregnant) lover.
+- Hell Has New Management: Though unwillingly, he's now the ruler of the Abyss, and gets to call all the shots, but he's trapped there as well, separated from his (now pregnant) lover.

 - Heroic Mime: Villainous example.
 He never speaks, but he does grunt when he swings, and his voice is very deep.